josdem/hugo/content/techtalk/spring/webclient_cucumber_junit5.md

 }
 ```

-**NOTE:** If you want to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring/spring_boot).
-Now add latest Cucumber and Junit 5 Framework dependencies to your `build.gradle` file:
+**NOTE:** If you want to know what tools you need to have installed on your computer to create a Spring Boot basic project, please refer to my previous post: [Spring Boot](/techtalk/spring/spring_boot).
+Now add the latest Cucumber and Junit 5 Framework dependencies to your `build.gradle` file:

 ```groovy
 testImplementation("info.cukes:cucumber-java:$cucumberVersion")